irisnet/foundation/funding/iris-foundation-tech-grants-program.md

 **Questions:**

 1. Your name and team role?

-2. Project links (Website/GitHub)
+2. Project links (Website/GitHub).
 3. Description of your company/project.
 4. What and how would you/your project improve the IRISnet ecosystem?
+5. Please share your detailed work plan.

-5. How will the improvement that you provide be quantitatively measured?
+6. How will the improvement that you provide be quantitatively measured?

-6. What kind of resources are being requested?
+7. What kind of resources are being requested?
-7. Any other you want to share.
+8. Any other you want to share.